 In case SUCI was included in the Nudm_UEAuthentication_Get Request, UDM will include the SUPI in the Nudm_UEAuthentication_Get Response.

-If a subscriber has an AKMA subscription, the UDM shall include the AKMA indication in the Nudm_UEAuthentication_Get Response.

-If a subscriber has an AKMA subscription, the UDM shall include the AKMA indication in the Nudm_UEAuthentication_Get Response.
+If a subscriber has an AKMA subscription, the UDM shall include the AKMA indication and Routing indicator in the Nudm_UEAuthentication_Get Response.

 3. The AUSF shall send the EAP-Request/AKA'-Challenge message to the SEAF in a Nausf_UEAuthentication_Authenticate Response message.

 4. The SEAF shall transparently forward the EAP-Request/AKA'-Challenge message to the UE in a NAS message Authentication Request message.
 The ME shall forward the RAND and AUTN received in EAP-Request/AKA'-Challenge message to the USIM.
 This message shall include the ngKSI and ABBA parameter.
-In fact, SEAF shall include the ngKSI and ABBA parameter in all EAP-Authentication request message. ngKSI will be used by the UE and AMF to identify the partial native security context that is created if the authentication is successful.
+In fact, SEAF shall include the ngKSI and ABBA parameter in all EAP-Authentication request message.
+The ngKSI will be used by the UE and AMF to identify the partial native security context that is created if the authentication is successful.
 The SEAF shall set the ABBA parameter as defined in Annex A.7.1.
 During an EAP authentication, the value of the ngKSI and the ABBA parameter sent by the SEAF to the UE shall not be changed.

 NOTE 1: The SEAF needs to understand that the authentication method used is an EAP method by evaluating the type of authentication method based on the Nausf_UEAuthentication_Authenticate Response message.